 In 1996, no data were collected in April.
-Monthly mean temperatures ranged from a minimum of just over 2°C in the upper half of the water column in March to a maximum of over 12°C at the surface in September (Fig. 34).
-Monthly temperature anomalies tended to be slightly positive, exceptions being the surface waters from March to July and throughout the water column in January and August (Fig. 34).
-In August, bottom waters reached an anomaly of 1° to 1.5°C below normal.
-The annual mean temperatures in 1996 at the surface were normal and near bottom (90 m) were 0.2°C above normal (Fig. 35).
-These have decreased for the second consecutive year but are still well above 1992 and 1993 values.
-At both depths, the maximum annual temperature occurred in the early-1950s and the minimum in the mid-1960s.
+Monthly mean temperatures ranged from a minimum of just over $2^{\circ}$ C in the upper half of the water column in March to a maximum of over $12^{\circ}$ C at the surface in September (Fig. 33).
+Monthly temperature anomalies tended to be slightly positive, exceptions being the surface waters from March to July and throughout the water column in January and August (Fig. 33).
+In August, bottom waters reached an anomaly of $1^{\circ}$ to $1.5^{\circ}$ C below normal.
+The annual mean temperatures in 1996 at the surface was near normal and near bottom (90 m) was $0.2^{\circ}$ C above normal (Fig. 34).
+These annual means have decreased for the second consecutive year but are still well above 1992 and 1993 values.
+At both depths, the maximum annual temperature occurred in the early 1950s and the minimum in the mid-1960s.

-Salinities at Prince 5 during 1996 were consistently fresher-than-normal (Fig. 34).
-The lowest salinities (<30 psu) occurred during May resulting in an anomaly of -0.7 psu in the surface waters.
-The largest negative anomaly (-1 psu), however, was observed in the near surface waters during December.
-The highest salinities (>32 psu) appeared near bottom in the autumn, but were also fresher-thannormal.
-Time series show that the annual salinity anomalies in 1996 fell by approximately 0.2 relative to 1995 values at the surface and 0.5 at 90 m
+Salinities at Prince 5 during 1996 were consistently fresher-than-normal (Fig. 33).
+The lowest šalinities (<30 psu) occurred during May resulting in an anomaly of -0.7 psu in the surface waters.
+The largest negative anomaly (-1 psu) was observed in the near surface waters during December.
+The highest salinities (>32 psu) appeared near bottom in the autumn, but were also fresher-than-normal.
+Time series show that the annual salinity anomalies in 1996 fell by approximately 0.2 relative to 1995 values at the surface and 0.5 at 90 m (Fig. 35).
+The 1996 anomalies represent the lowest salinities recorded at Prince 5 since the record began in the 1920s.
+This freshening parallels similar events occurring in the deep waters of Jordan and Georges Basin which may be related to offshore forcing from outside the Gulf of Maine (D. Mountain, Woods Hole, personal communication).